Microphones don’t just pick up sound; they can also make or break your vocal recordings, depending on whether they fit your singing style or not.

 Neutral Singing is characterized by very little effort and almost speech-like in nature.
 Higher notes are usually sung in falsetto to keep the energy moderate.
 This is the kind of singing most untrained and self-taught singers know how to do.
 Speech-Level Singing (SLS) is a school of singing started by Seth Riggs and is meant to be a way of singing with minimal effort and fatigue.
 Many SLS singers have a moderate volume throughout their entire range with their higher range barely increasing in volume but still retaining a sense of power.

-For these kinds of vocals it's best to choose mics with coloration that accentuates your vocal timbre.
+For the best types of vocal mics for recording, you should choose mics with coloration that accentuates your vocal timbre.
 Be aware that some cheap condensers have a nasty sounding, brittle upper frequency lift that is different from the harmonically rich highs that well-designed mics have.
 You also have to consider using pop filters to prevent plosives during recording.

 Budget: Audio Technica AT2020